Portugal in the Eurovision Song Contest: Festival da Canção

 Festival da Canção (sometimes referred to as "Festival RTP da Canção") is the Portuguese national selection for the Eurovision Song Contest, organized by RTP, and is normally held between February and March of the year of the contest.
 It is one of the longest-running Eurovision selection methods.
 Previously a number of regional juries selected the winner, however, the winner has been selected through televoting in recent years.
 In 2009, 2010 and since 2017, a 50/50 system between regional juries and televoting has been used.

-In the years when Portugal does not participate in the contest, the Festival da Canção was not held, except in two occasions: in 1970, when Portugal boycotted the contest, and in 2000, when the country was relegated.
+In the years when Portugal does not participate in the contest, Festival da Canção was not held, except in two occasions: in 1970, when Portugal boycotted the contest, and in 2000, when the country was relegated.